ospaarmann/exdgraph/README.md

 > Dgraph is an open source, horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads. [...]
 Dgraph's goal is to provide Google production level scale and throughput, with low enough latency to be serving real time user queries, over terabytes of structured data. ([Source](https://github.com/dgraph-io/dgraph))

+If you want to learn more about Dgraph watch [this talk](https://www.youtube.com/watch?v=cHXbYLNa0qQ).

 ## Contribute

 This is under development and contributions are very welcome.
 Please add a comment under [this issue](https://github.com/ospaarmann/exdgraph/issues/4) to discuss how to help.
 Please also read the roadmap at the bottom of this Readme to see where I stand and what the next steps are.